Viridis Graduate InstituteEcopsychology and Environmental Humanities

 Viridis Graduate Institute has designed truly diverse transdisciplinary programs in Ecopsychology and Environmental Humanities.

-There is an ecological turn happening in both education and in the culture.
-This ecological turn makes visible the need for a scholarly discipline that aligns the heuristic and analytical power of science with the reflective creativity of the humanities.
+There is an ecological urgency being called for in both education and in the culture that develops required skills for the 21-century student-citizen.
+This ecological turn makes visible the need for a scholarly transdiscipline that aligns the best of ecological science with the reflective creativity of the humanities.
+Ecopsychology calls for a revision of old narratives and practices that no longer serve our fast-changing world, for a new humanitas.

 Ecopsychology draws appropriately from biology, ecology, depth psychology, mythology, and the arts.
 Its emphasis on the many synergistic connections in our biological, ecological, and psychological life serves to expand our critical understanding of being in an interdependent world.

-Ecopsychology teaches students to redefine interconnected problems in order to reach creative solutions based on new understandings of complex situations.
+Ecopsychology teaches students to redefine interconnected problems in order to reach creative solutions based on new understandings of complex situations, new narratives, and new practices.
 Ecopsychology enables us to recognize and transform the outmoded narratives that underpin many of our global challenges.
+Change the narrative and you change what you do in the world.

 Environmental or ecological humanities provide avenues for reflection on what it means to be human in a world of interconnected landscapes, human, and animal presences.
 It promotes an ethical stance toward all of life; and examines new forms of environmental leadership that include social and environmental justice.